Robustness and Structure Preservation in Flow-Based Generative Models via Wasserstein Path-Space Divergences: Provable efficiency of equivariant SGMs and equivariant flow matching

-Moreover, for the ESM (or equivalently, the DSM) problem of a generic probability measure, the $G$-equivariant minimizer is exactly the score of the symmetrized probability measure, namely: \begin{proposition} Consider the ESM problem in \cref{eq:ESM}, in which $\rho$ is not necessarily $G$-invariant.
-Denote by $V_G\subset\Omega\times[0,T]\to\R^d$, the subspace of $G$-equivariant vector fields.
+Moreover, for the ESM (or equivalently, the DSM) problem of a generic probability measure, the $G$-equivariant minimizer is exactly the score of the symmetrized probability measure, namely: \begin{proposition} Consider the ESM problem in \eqref{eq:ESM} (or its DSM equivalent), in which $\rho$ is not necessarily $G$-invariant.
+Denote by $V_G\subset\R^d\times[0,T]\to\R^d$, the subspace of $G$-equivariant vector fields.
 Then we have

 \end{proposition}